-- 5.1 The Chief Finance Officer is responsible for recommending a capital programme to the relevant Committee each year. - 5.2 Each scheme within the capital programme shall be appraised by the Chief Finance Officer and approval sought from the relevant Committee as part of the overall capital programme or through separate reports submitted in year. - 5.3 Details of each scheme within the approved capital programme shall be appraised by Directors or any other group set up for this purpose prior to being submitted to the relevant Committee for approval before any expenditure is incurred.
-The appraisal and report to Committee shall include: - a) the purpose and objective of the project; - b) alternative methods of achieving the outcome, if possible; - whether approval is sought for design, and/or land acquisition or construction; - d) the estimated capital cost (including fees) at outturn prices and projected phasing of expenditure; - e) scheme specific project officers; - f) initial and on-going revenue implications; - g) key dates; - h) external finance e.g. capital grant, developer's contribution, borrowing; and - i) potential for the generation of capital resources through receipts etc. - 5.4 The capital programme may consist of: - a) appraised schemes for which specific sums of money are provided based on cost estimates; - b) provisional funding for schemes yet to be developed or approved by the relevant Committee; or - c) a combination of the two. - 5.5 The relevant Committee shall recommend a capital programme to Council prior to the beginning of each year.
-The programme will cover the budget year and three subsequent years.
-The Council shall approve the capital programme. - 5.6 When submitting a capital programme to Committee, the Chief Finance Officer (or Directors as the case may be) shall identify the following: - a) details of approved projects and their basis of funding; - b) details of funding available for unapproved projects;
+- 5.1 The Chief Finance Officer is responsible for recommending a capital programme to the Resources and Finance Committee each year. - 5.2 Each scheme within the capital programme shall be appraised by the Chief Finance Officer and approval sought from Resources and Finance Committee as part of the overall capital programme or through separate reports submitted in year. - 5.3 Details of each scheme within the approved capital programme shall be appraised by Directors or any other group set up for this purpose prior to being submitted to Resources and Finance Committee for approval before any expenditure is incurred.
+The appraisal and report to Resources and Finance Committee shall include: - a) the purpose and objective of the project; - b) alternative methods of achieving the outcome, if possible; - c) whether approval is sought for design, and/or land acquisition or construction; - d) the estimated capital cost (including fees) at outturn prices and projected phasing of expenditure; - e) scheme specific project officers; - f) initial and on-going revenue implications; - g) key dates; - h) external finance e.g. capital grant, developer's contribution, borrowing; and - i) potential for the generation of capital resources through receipts etc. - 5.4 The capital programme may consist of: - a) appraised schemes for which specific sums of money are provided based on cost estimates; - b) provisional funding for schemes yet to be developed or approved by the Resources and Finance Committee; or - c) a combination of the two.